CarloLepelaars/skq/README.md

 - Exploration: Play with quantum information concepts from core building blocks (numpy).
 - Education: Learn quantum computing concepts and algorithms using fundamental Python objects.
-- Integration: Combine classical scikit-learn components with quantum components in a single pipeline.
+- Integration: Combine classical components with quantum components in a single pipeline.
-- Democratize quantum for data scientists: Develop quantum algorithms in your favorite environment and easily export to your favorite quantum computing platform for running on real quantum hardware.
+- Democratize quantum for Python programmers and data scientists: Develop quantum algorithms in your favorite environment and easily export to your favorite quantum computing platform for running on real quantum hardware.

 ## Install